In Denmark, it is possible to protect design rights by filing an application for:

 - a national design right with the Danish Patent and Trademark Office (DKPTO);

-- a registered Community design with the Office for Harmonisation in the Internal Market; or
+- a registered Community design with the EU Intellectual Property Office; or

 Denmark also allows for the protection of unregistered design rights through the unregistered Community design system (discussed below).